-The Governing Body is absolutely clear that the School forms a vital part of Chester-le-street life and enhances this position through maximum use of the extensive facilities, including a theatre, two sports halls and outdoor pitches, by both pupils and the community.
-The school is sole owner of Park View Community Centre (a licensed charity) with several governors serving as Trustees of the Charity.
+The Board of Trustees are absolutely clear that the school forms a vital part of Chester-le-Street life and enhances this position through maximum use of the extensive facilities, including a theatre, two sports halls and outdoor pitches, by both pupils and the community.
+The school is sole owner of Park View Community Centre (a licensed charity) with several Trustees serving as Trustees of the Charity.

-Governors play an important role within the School and work alongside the Headteacher, senior leaders, teachers and associate staff to assist in the pursuit of the single, dominant aim of Park View: to provide the highest possible quality of educational experience – academic, pastoral, cultural, sporting, international – to every single child and student throughout their time at the school.
-For governors, the success of everyone is vital; the preparation for the next steps in employment, education and experience in the wider world pre-eminent.
+Trustees play an important role within the school and work alongside the Headteacher, senior leaders, teachers and associate staff to assist in the pursuit of the single, dominant aim of Park View: to provide the highest possible quality of educational experience – academic, pastoral, cultural, sporting, international – to every single child and student throughout their time at the school.
+For trustees, the success of everyone is vital; the preparation for the next steps in employment, education and experience in the wider world pre-eminent.

-Governors also work closely with the Headteacher and staff through overseeing the schools finances, maintaining the school estate to the highest possible standards, and all issues related to Health & Safety and pupil welfare.
-At least one governor is present at every teaching staff appointment; all governors for the most senior staff appointments.
+Trustees also work closely with the Headteacher and staff through overseeing the schools finances, maintaining the school estate to the highest possible standards, and all issues related to Health & Safety and pupil welfare.
+At least one trustee is present at every teaching staff appointment; all governors for the most senior staff appointments.

 Trustees enjoy and encourage meeting with parents to obtain their views on the school and will always try to ensure their voice is heard through appropriate feedback.